Code Preamble

 \(\displaystyle 4.15888308335967\)

-One can also make an explicit call to the log function.
+One can also make an explicit call to the log

-call(log, 64.0)
+64.0) call(log,

 \(\displaystyle 4.15888308335967\)

-This makes call a special kind of function.
-Because it takes a function as its first argument, call is a function of “higher order”.
+is a function of “higher order”.
 But for now we return to the usual way of making a calculation.

-log(x * 5)
+* 5) log(x

 \(\displaystyle \log{\left(5 x \right)}\)

-diff(log(x) * 5, x)
+* 5, x) diff(log(x)

 \(\displaystyle \frac{5}{x}\)